 Action Timeline

-Before September 30, 2025:
+Before September 30, 2025 (Refunds):

-- Set up your electronic payment method
+- Set up your electronic payment method to avoid future disruptions

 - Contact us with questions

-- All payments must be electronic
+- All payments will need to be electronic (timeline to be announced)

 How We Can Help